Francis Wheler

-Rear-Admiral of the Red Sir Francis Wheler (1656 – 19 February 1694) was an Royal Navy officer who served in the Nine Years' War.
+Rear-Admiral of the Red Sir Francis Wheler (1656 – 19 February 1694) was a Royal Navy officer who served in the Nine Years' War.
 Wheler spent the early part of his career in the Mediterranean, eventually being promoted to command his own ships, and being particularly active against the Barbary corsairs and Salé Rovers.
 He went on to serve in British waters, and was knighted by King James II.
 Wheler remained in the navy after the Glorious Revolution and his continued good service led to the command of a squadron.

 He fought at Beachy Head and Barfleur, and in 1692 was promoted to flag rank.
 Wheler took a fleet out to attack French possessions in the Caribbean and North America, but his attack on Martinique ended in failure when large numbers of the troops involved became sick.
 He floated the idea of an attack on Quebec, but insufficient troops could be found, and an assault on Newfoundland was similarly considered but rejected after the defences were found to be too great to overcome.